 1 – No Cart Addition Rate: If you have a high number of visitors checking product pages but aren’t adding items to their carts, it might be rooted from the poor product description or overall ineffective product page.
 Make sure to redesign your product page by monitoring how your visitors scroll and click when they are browsing your site.
 Use eye tracking software such as Cool Tool or CrazyEgg to do this.
 You can also start implementing the best practices to an effective product page.

-2 – Cart Abandonment Rate: If shoppers are leaving after adding products to their carts, this might indicate the various reasons why shoppers leave their carts such as unexpected shipping costs, comparison shopping, expensive price or complicated navigation.
+2 – Cart Abandonment Rate: If shoppers are leaving after adding products to their carts, this might indicate the various reasons why shoppers leave their carts such as unexpected shipping costs, long shipping time, comparison shopping, expensive price, or complicated navigation.
 If you are near or above the 68% shopping cart abandonment, you need to examine the reason why and create a plan to prevent this from happening.

 3 – Checkout Abandonment Rate: If users abandon during the checkout process, you may have unnecessary steps or last-minute surprises like high shipping costs that shoppers are not expecting.
 The possibilities are endless, that is why Google Analytics created a separate in-depth report to help you analyze this problem using the Checkout Behavior Analysis.